 - Waste to Energy – anaerobic digestion; gasification; RNG, renewable hydrogen

-Agromin soil products can be found in landscapes along freeways, on municipal sites, in school, parks and community gardens, museums, hotels–just about anywhere where quality soil amendments are needed.
+Agromin soil products can be found in landscapes along freeways, on municipal sites, in schools, parks and community gardens, museums, and hotels–just about anywhere where quality soil amendments are needed.

-Early Days.
+Agromin’s Focus.
 California Assembly Bill 939 (AB939), passed in 1989, mandated that cities and counties had to recycle 50% of their garbage by 2000 or face penalties.
 That was the impetus for Agromin’s early growth.
 Cities and counties realized that recycling green waste gives them the opportunity to meet these government mandates and avoid fines.
-As new sustainability-minded laws go into effect, more cities, waste haulers, public properties and large companies are turning to Agromin to comply with tighter waste restrictions.
+More recently, Agromin has helped cities, counties and other jurisdictions throughout California meet the strict organic waste mandates of State Senate Bill 1383.

 Agromin began as a small soils company serving Ventura County since 1972.
-It would take tree trimmings and turn it into mulch.
+It would take tree trimmings and turn them into mulch.
 In 1990, California Wood Recycling was formed to take advantage of the growing opportunity under AB939 to recycle this tree waste.
-It acquired Agromin 1992.
+It acquired Agromin in 1992.
 In 1993, Agromin was recycling 10,000 tons of green waste per year from one city (Ventura).
-Today, Agromin processes more than 500,000 tons of urban wood and green waste annually and services more than 50 California communities.
+Today, Agromin processes more than 1 million tons of urban wood and green waste annually.

 The Process.
 Green and food waste is delivered to Agromin sites by local waste haulers.
 Non-recyclable items (i.e., plastics, clothing, metals) are removed.
 The green material is then ground and spread into long “wind rows” that are turned and watered for about 60 days.
 The material is naturally composted by microorganisms.
 It contains no chemicals or animal or human waste.
-The result is soils products that produce more vigorous and healthier plants and gardens, and on the conservation side, more room in landfills and less Green House Gas emissions.
-Agromin also has a growing food waste recycling program, converting food waste from residential, restaurant and retail outlets into clean-burning biofuel.
+The result is soil products that produce more vigorous and healthier plants and gardens, and on the conservation side, more room in landfills and less Green House Gas emissions.
+Agromin also has a growing food waste recycling program, converting food waste from residential, restaurant and retail outlets into compost and biofuels, following SB 1383 mandates.